Updated 17 min read

 Momentum matters more than perfection.

 I used to lose half my energy to process—where was I?
 What was I building?
 Did I test that edge case?
 Now the spec holds all state.
 Quality gates run automatically.
-The agent reviews its own code from 9 perspectives before I even look at it.
+The agent reviews its own code from 9 perspectives, enforces E2E-first TDD, and even learns from bugs to prevent the same class of error from recurring.

 The result: better software, shipped faster, from day one.